 - Defining the position and the ideal candidate,

 - Searching for talent,

 - Signing the contract and welcoming the new employee.

 Let’s expand upon those bullet points and offer tips on how to improve each step.

 Step #1: Defining the position and the ideal candidate

 You can’t find what you’re looking for if you don’t know what you’re looking for.

-In other words, you will miss out on a host of qualified candidates if you fail to accurately understand the position you’re trying to fill and describe the responsibilities and benefits you’re offering, before you begin your talent search.
+In other words, you will miss out on a host of qualified candidates in your talent search if you: